Murzik2020ai/news-app/README.md

 4.Check the installation "mvn -version"

-5.Copy this reposotory form github
+5.Copy this repository form github

 6.Goto to the directory with the project and run "mvn clean install"